springy-framework/brazilian-numbers/README.md

 # PHP Brazilian Numbers Validation

-This package can validate documents like CPF, CNPJ, CNH and NIS.
+This package can validate documents like CPF, CNPJ, CNH, NIS and "inscrição estadual".

 It can take the strings with the numbers of documents of people and companies from Brazil and perform format and check digit verifications to determine if